zhvatkina/zhvatkina/README.md

 - 👋 Hi, I’m @zhvatkina
 - 👀 I’m interested in video editing and programming
-- 🌱 I’m currently learning java in uni
+- 🌱 I’m currently learning java and javascript in uni
+- For myself i was learning Python
 - 📫  text me in telegram @yulichella

 <!---